9A4AM/Radiosonde-decoder-and-tracker-for-Windows/README.md

 IMPORTANT: Antivirus programs may report that the Radiosonde decoder and tracker EXE is infected with a virus or is a virus itself, however, the application is safe!
 The reason is the background launching of instances (SDR, Decoder, APRS connection), which some antivirus programs mistakenly identify as malicious behavior.

+⚠️ External Tools Licensing Notice
+This project utilizes external command-line tools that are licensed under the GNU General Public License (GPL), including but not limited to:

+SoX – Licensed under GPLv2

+rtl_fm (from the rtl-sdr package) – Licensed under GPLv2

+rs (or similar radiosonde decoders) – Licensed under GPLv3

+These tools are used as standalone programs executed via system calls or subprocesses.
+No GPL-licensed code is included directly in this project's source code, nor are any GPL libraries linked or modified.

+As such, this project is not a derivative work of those GPL programs and is not subject to GPL licensing terms.
+However, users are responsible for complying with the licenses of the external tools they install and use.